SarahBednarsh/dotNet5782_9845_9065/README.md

 May the odds be ever in our favor :)

 Notes:
-1. fix calcDis
+1. fix calcDis                                     V
-2. Organize targil1? optional
+2. Organize targil1? optional                      X
-3. Break BL constructor down to funcs
+3. Break BL constructor down to funcs              ?
-4. Remove methods from Location and Sexagesimal
+4. Remove methods from Location and Sexagesimal    V
-5. Empty input - how to handle
+5. Empty input - how to handle                     V
-6. Delete unnecessary funcs from ibl
+6. Delete unnecessary funcs from ibl               V
-7. Also change sexagesimal - delete funcs, etc.
+7. Also change sexagesimal - delete funcs, etc.    V

+Stuff to do:
+- Exceptions
+- Change to FirstOrDefault where we used enumerator
+- Add delete options to DAL
+- Exceptions: both BL and DAL